 Reciprocal inhibition is realized via the inhibitory interneurons of the spinal cord.
 After these neurons get excited, they send their elongations to both the synergistic alpha motor neurons and to the antagonist neurons.
 They simultaneously perform the excitation of alpha motor neurons that innervate the synergistic muscles, and inhibition of alpha motor neurons that innervate the antagonistic group of muscles.

 This pattern is used while performing the protective polysynaptic reflexes:

-- The removal reflex (the reflex of the flexors)
+- Removal reflex (reflex of the flexors)

-- The reflex of extensors
+- Reflex of extensors